 Short-term Power Generation

-The primary purpose of the Wairakei geothermal field is to produce renewable energy – although the field is known to recharge over time, balancing continued production in the future with satisfying current New Zealand energy needs and operating profits is a difficult challenge because the recharge rate is generally slow.
+The primary purpose of the Wairakei geothermal field is to produce renewable energy.
+Although the field is known to recharge over time, balancing continued production in the future with satisfying current New Zealand energy needs and operating profits is a difficult challenge because the recharge rate is generally slow.
 The resource consents held by Contact also include measures to maximise long-term power generation.
-Factors that have been taken into account into the past include (but are not limited to):
+Factors that have been taken into account in the past include (but are not limited to):

-Providing base-load power generation,
+Providing base-load power generation.

-Scaling and work-overs of wells,
+Scaling and work-overs of wells.

 Operating conditions of wells and separators, e.g. enthalpy and pressure limits,